-(1) Amounts shown represent the amount of annual bonus the NEO would have received had the NEO continued to perform services through the completion of the relevant performance period under the bonus plan and the evaluation of whether, and the degree to which, the performance criteria have been met (with any individual objectives deemed to be achieved at "target"), pro-rated over the portion of the year actually employed.
+(1) Amounts shown represent the amount of annual incentive the NEO would have received had the NEO continued to perform services through the completion of the relevant performance period under the incentive plan and the evaluation of whether, and the degree to which, the performance criteria have been met (with any individual objectives deemed to be achieved at "target"), pro-rated over the portion of the year actually employed.
+Ms. Harris-Jensbach is eligible to receive a pro-rated incentive for the year of termination in the event of any termination of employment other than by the Company for good cause.
+The amount shown for Ms. Harris-Jensbach represents the incentive amount in local currency for the Oct 1. - Dec.
+31, 2019 performance period, converted at the 2019 average rate of EUR 1 = 1.11947 USD.

-(2) The values for RSUs and PRSUs reflect the aggregate market value of the number of shares underlying the units for which vesting would have accelerated and restrictions would have lapsed upon the triggering event based on the closing market price of the Common Stock on December 31, 2018 (which was the last business day of 2018).
+(2) The values for RSUs and PRSUs reflect the aggregate market value of the number of shares underlying the units for which vesting would have accelerated and restrictions would have lapsed upon the triggering event based on the closing market price of the Common Stock on December 31, 2019 (which was the last business day of 2019).
 Such values assume, for the purposes of this table, that Company performance goals are met at the "target" level with respect to PSRUs.
-The number and market value of each NEO's PRSUs that remain subject to achievement of Company performance goals are reported, assuming Company performance at the "target" level, in the "Equity Incentive Plan Awards: Number of Unearned Shares, Units or Other Rights That Have Not Vested" and the "Equity Incentive Plan Awards: Market or Payout Value of Unearned Shares, Units or Other Rights That Have Not Vested" columns, respectively, of the "Outstanding Equity Awards at Fiscal Year-End 2018" table.
-The values of dividend equivalent rights accrued as of December 31, 2018, including fractional shares, are included in the values shown for RSU awards.
+The number and market value of each NEO's PRSUs that remain subject to achievement of Company performance goals are reported, assuming Company performance at the "target" level in the "Equity Incentive Plan Awards: Number of Unearned Shares, Units or Other Rights That Have Not Vested" and the "Equity Incentive Plan Awards: Market or Payout Value of dividend equivalent rights accrued as of December 31, 2019, including fractional shares, are included in the values shown for RSU awards.